mydaytrip/partner-api/source/includes/trip-api.md

 lon                     | number                       | Longitude in degrees. time                    | string                       | UTC timestamp of the departure time.
 Optional, for pick up only. description             | string                       | Description of the pick up or drop off.
-Optional.
+Optional. meetAndGreet            | boolean                      | Specifies if meet and greet is provided for this pick up.
+Optional, for pick up only.

 ## Pricing